parrotsky/AutoDiCE/tutorial.md

 You can find more [onnx models](https://github.com/onnx/models) and download them according to your preferences.
 Please note: we only test for opset version-9 onnx models.

-1. Install the python package `onnxruntime`.
+1. Install the python package `onnxruntime` (Note: ONNX support is used for splitting models, which is not necessary for the deployment of edge devices).
 Either using conda:

     ```
         (shell) $ conda install onnxruntime